Brian Littrell: Backstreet Boys

+In April 1993, Littrell's cousin and future bandmate Kevin Richardson called him out of an American History class and informed him of an audition for a fifth member of the Backstreet Boys after original member Burk Parsons left the group to become a Christian minister.
+Littrell flew to Orlando the next day and finished high school via correspondence, graduating in 1994.
+Also following the departures of original member Sam Licata & Burk's original replacement Charles Edwards.

 In 1997, Littrell was instrumental in bringing a lawsuit against the group's creator Lou Pearlman, claiming Pearlman had concealed information regarding the group's earnings.
-Bandmates AJ McLean, Richardson and Howie Dorough joined the lawsuit which eventually resulted in a number of settlements, details of which were not disclosed.
+Bandmates AJ McLean, Richardson, and Howie Dorough joined the lawsuit, which eventually resulted in a number of settlements, the details of which were not disclosed.
 In 2000, he was among Teen People's 25 Hottest People Under 25, tying with Justin Timberlake of rival band *NSYNC.